lure-sh/lure/docs/packages/build-scripts.md

 ### checksums

 The `checksums` array must be the same length as the `sources` array.
-It contains sha256 checksums for the source files.
+It contains checksums for the source files.
 The files are checked against the checksums and the build fails if they don't match.

+By default, checksums are expected to be sha256.
+To change the algorithm, add it before the hash with a colon in between.
+For example, `md5:bc0c6f5dcd06bddbca9a0163e4c9f2e1`.
+The following algorithms are currently supported: `sha256`, `sha224`, `sha512`, `sha384`, `sha1`, and `md5`.

 To skip the check for a particular source, set the corresponding checksum to `SKIP`.